tegola-hubs/tegola-hubs.github.com/allanton/index.md

 community ahead of the game for at least five years, but what should the community aim for?
-First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there.
-Also, the land is in owned by the community, so laying fibre to connect the ten or so houses should be relatively easy and cheap.
-The fibre could be connected to an upgraded wireless link to the Church.
+First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there, so it would technically be easy and cheap to lay fibre to  connect most of the residences.
+The fibre could then be connected to an upgraded wireless link to the Church.

 The longer-term success of this network and others like it depends on